A summary of the Kingsmead Strategy for disadvantaged students.

 - To continue the excellent work of our feeder schools through the joint publication of a Policy for Pupil Premium

-- To raise attainment and progress for Pupil Premium students at Kingsmead School through the additional support of the Phase Leaders.
+- To raise attainment and progress for Pupil Premium students at Kingsmead School.

 - To narrow the attainment and progress gap between the Pupil Premium and non-Pupil Premium students and students Nationally

 - To improve the attendance of Pupil Premium students at Kingsmead School

 - To provide excellent pastoral care and support for our most disadvantaged students through employing a Pupil Premium Co-ordinator, PSFAs, a Student Support Welfare Officer and an enhanced Inclusion Centre